Asthma, Work-related

 - Are others at work experiencing similar symptoms?

-Lung function tests and skin tests can help to confirm the disease.
-However, some patients with work-related asthma may have normal lung function as well as negative skin tests.
+Lung function tests and skin tests can help confirm the disease.
+However, some patients with work-related asthma may have normal lung function (particularly when asymptomatic) and negative skin tests.

 - The immunologic tests are used to determine if a person is sensitized by a certain sensitizer.

-The best way to prevent work-related asthma is to replace substances with less harmful ones.
+Following the hierarchy of control, eliminating the trigger is the ideal way to prevent work-related asthma.
+If this control is not possible, try to replace the triggers with less harmful ones.
 Where this is not possible, exposure should be minimized through engineering controls such as ventilation and enclosures of processes.
 Information on a safety data sheet (SDS) should list any health hazards, as well as safe handling and control steps.

-Preventing further exposure might involve administrative controls such as medical screening and surveillance program for at-risk workers and a change of job or tasks.
+Preventing further exposure might involve administrative controls such as medical screening, a surveillance program for at-risk workers, and a change of jobs or tasks.

-Education of workers is also very important.
-Proper handling procedures, avoidance of spills and good housekeeping reduce the occurrence of asthma.
+The education of workers is also very important.
+Proper handling procedures, avoidance of exposures such as spills, and good housekeeping reduce the occurrence of asthma.

 Masks or respirators can also help to control workplace exposure.
-Personal protective equipment is considered the last option for control measures.
-In order to be effective these protective devices must be carefully selected, properly fitted and well maintained as part of a full personal protective equipment (PPE) program.
+Personal protective equipment (PPE) is considered the last option for control measures.
+In order to be effective these protective devices must be carefully selected, properly fitted, and well maintained as part of a full personal protective equipment (PPE) program.

 What occupations are at risk for asthma?

-Back to topSome of the occupations where asthma has been seen are listed in the following tables.
-It should be noted that the lists of occupational substances and microbes which can cause asthma are not complete.
-New causes continue to be added.
-New materials and new processes introduce new exposures and create new risks.
+Back to topThe following tables list some of the occupations where asthma has been seen.
+It should be noted that these lists of occupational triggers that can cause asthma are not complete.
+New causes continue to be added, and new materials and processes introduce new exposures and create new risks.

 Not specifically listed are common household and workplace triggers which include dust, mould, pollen, scents, and smoke.